-Perspectives on Diversity: Implications for
+Perspectives on Diversity: Implications for the Practice of School Psychology

 Prerequisite: registration in the graduate program in school psychology or permission of the instructor

 A critical examination of current perspectives on diversity in its broadest sense using a socio-psychological framework with an emphasis on learners who are African Canadian, First Nations and ESL.
 Students will be provided opportunities individually and collectively to explore multi-faceted approaches to psychological service delivery for diverse populations.